Tesla216/TeslaOS/README.md

 I like Tesla if you did not know

-If you showcase this pleas give me credit.
+If you showcase this please give me credit.

 Have fun :)